 Shen Kuo explained that Bi Sheng did not use wood because the texture is inconsistent and absorbs moisture too easily, and also presents a problem of sticking in the ink.
 The baked clay cleaned-up better for reuse.

-By the time of the Southern Song Dynasty, which ruled from 1127 to 1279 A.D., books had become prevalent in society and helped create a scholarly class of citizen that had the capabilities to become civil servants.
+By the time of the Southern Song Dynasty, which ruled from 1127 to 1279 A.D., books had become prevalent in society and helped create a scholarly class of citizens who had the capabilities to become civil servants.
 Massive printed book collections also became a status symbol for the wealthy class.

 Woodtype made a comeback in 1297 when Ching-te magistrate Wang Chen printed a treatise on agriculture and farming practices called Nung Shu.

-Wang Chen devised a process to make the wood more durable and precise and then created a revolving table for typesetters to organize with more efficiency and offer greater speed in printing.
+Wang Chen devised a process to make the wood more durable and precise.
+He then created a revolving table for typesetters to organize with more efficiency, which led to greater speed in printing.

-Nung Shu is considered the world’s first mass-produced book, was exported to Europe and, coincidentally, documented many Chinese inventions that have been traditionally attributed to Europeans.
+Nung Shu is considered the world’s first mass-produced book.
+It was exported to Europe and, coincidentally, documented many Chinese inventions that have been traditionally attributed to Europeans.